 See the 'Qualifying Changes in Status' chart in this chapter for a complete list of qualifying change in status events and corresponding options.

 Effective Date of Coverage Due to a Qualifying Change in Status:

 Coverage election changes made due to a qualifying event are effective the later of:

-- → The date the request for change was received by MBSC, or - → The date the event occurred.
+→ The date the request for change was received by MBSC, or

 Enrollment Periods (cont.)